h-muhammed/bangla_ner/README.md

 # Implementation
 ### Our approach:
 #### Initial Thought
 Since our job was to identify the persons name from the given text, so it can be easily done by text classification task.
-Whereas, datasets has different labels, perhaps, 20 different labels at most, we decided to design a model for multi-label classification task.  <br/>
+Whereas, in our datasets, each sample has different labels.
+Perhaps, 20 different labels at most, we decided to design a model for token-label classification task.  <br/>
 #### Model Design
 There are neumerous number of methodologies available out there to solve such sort of problems like as `basic probabilistic approach, rnn, lstm, transformer etc`.
-Amongst them transformer is the sota model such kind of multi-label jobs.
+Amongst them transformer is the sota model such kind of token-label detection jobs.
 So, we decided to implement a `transfer learning` method for viable solutions.
 We have a couple of options for choosing pretrain transformer such as `bert-base-cased` and `sagorsarker/mbert-bengali-ner` from hagging face.
 We implemented both model and `sagorsarker/mbert-bengali` bert model generated remarkable performance as we showed in loss graph.
 Later model perform well due to trained by large amount of Bengali text corpus for the specific job by `sagorsarkar`.
 The pretrained model deployed in hagging face hub. <br/>
 Below are the model codesnipat backed by `sagorsarker/mbert-bengali-ner` hagging face pretrain model. <br/>
 ```python
 class HisabNerBertModel(torch.nn.Module):